BaharaJr/nestjs-starter/README.md

 * Session management and JWT has also been implemented in the Project.

 * A user can create, update and delete only tasks that belong to them

+* Tests will be included for every module
 ```
 > Built with Nestjs, Typeorm and Postgresql
 ## Getting Started